-FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED Parent-Child and Parent-Caseworker Visitations Sec.
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE Time and Travel Reimbursements for Foster Parents Sec.
+562. The department shall provide time and travel reimbursements for foster parents who transport a foster child to parent-child visitations.
+As part of the foster care parent contract, the department shall provide written confirmation to foster parents that states that the foster parents have the right to request these reimbursements for all parent-child visitations.
+The department shall provide these reimbursements within 60 days after receiving a request for eligible reimbursements from a foster parent.
+Sec.
+562. No changes from current law.
+Sec.
+562. No changes from current law.
+Parent-Child and Parent-Caseworker Visitations Sec.
 564. (1) The department shall maintain a clear policy for parent-child visitations.
 The local county offices, caseworkers, and supervisors shall meet an 85% success rate, after accounting for factors outside of the caseworkers' control.
 Sec.
 564. No changes from current law.
 Sec.
 564. No changes from current law.
-Sec.
-564. No changes from current law.
-Sec.
-564. No changes from current law.
 (2) Per the court-ordered number of required meetings between caseworkers and a parent, the caseworkers shall achieve a success rate of 85%, after accounting for factors outside of the caseworkers' control.
 (2) No changes from current law.
 (2) No changes from current law.
-(2) No changes from current law.
-(2) No changes from current law.
 (3) By March 1 of the current fiscal year, the department shall provide to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, the senate and house policy offices, and the state budget office a report on the following: (a) The percentage of success rate for parent-child visitations and court-ordered required meetings between caseworkers referenced in subsections (1) and (2) for the previous year. (b) The barriers to achieve the success rates in subsections (1) and (2) and how this information is tracked.
-(3) No changes from current law except date changed to "July 1".
-(3) No changes from current law.
-(3) No changes from current law.
-(3) No changes from current law.
+(3) Same as current law with date changed to July 1 (3) No changes from current law.

 FY 2021-22 FY 2022-23

-CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED
+CURRENT LAW EXECUTIVE HOUSE SENATE

 Medical Passports

 Sec.
-567. The department shall submit to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, the senate and house policy offices, and the state budget office by March 1 of the current fiscal year a report on transfer of medical passports for children in foster care, including the following: (a) From the total medical passports transferred, the percentage that transferred within 2 weeks after thedate of placement or return to the home. (b)From the total school records, the percentage that transferred within 2 weeks after the date of placementor return to the home. (c)The implementation steps that have been taken to improve the outcomes for the measures insubdivision (a).
-Sec.
-567. No changes to current law except date changed to "September 30".
-Sec.
-567. No changes from current law.
-Sec.
-567. No changes from current law.
+567. The department shall submit to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, the senate and house policy offices, and the state budgetoffice by March 1 of the current fiscal year a report on transfer of medical passports for children in foster care, including the following: (a) From the total medical passports transferred, the percentage that transferred within 2 weeks after the date of placement or return to the home. (b)From the total school records, the percentage that transferred within 2 weeks after the date of placement or return to the home. (c)The implementation steps that have been taken to improve the outcomes for the measures insubdivision (a).
 Sec.
 567. No changes from current law.